paulhjwu/bmi/README.md

 # BMI

-This is a example flask app for ICT 239 - web programming for SUSS.
+This is an example flask app for ICT 239 - web programming for SUSS.
+# Student Details
+Student Name:
+Student ID:

 # Getting started
 ```